Driveway Austin: History

-Driveway Austin was founder Bill Dollahite's legacy project after his career driving the Ferrari 333 SP IMSA World Sports Car came to a close.
+Driveway Austin was founder Bill Dollahite's legacy project after his career driving IMSA World Sports Cars came to a close, retiring with the Ferrari 333 SP.
 Dollahite intended to create a European-style, Formula 1-inspired track that operates purely as a racing school.
-He spent two years looking for the site, settling on 50 acre of riverbank where Walnut Creek joins the Colorado River in east Austin.
+He spent two years looking for the site and in 2003 settled on 50 acre of riverbank where Walnut Creek joins the Colorado River in east Austin.
 The site was formerly earmarked for an industrial site that never materialized and had become a landfill.

-Bill Dollahite co-founded the track with local investors JB Hager and John Korioth.
+Bill Dollahite co-founded the track with local investors JB Hager and John Korioth with further investment from 25 others.
 Dollahite designed every aspect of the track, drawing inspiration from internationally renowned circuits such as Imola, Monaco, and Road Atlanta.
 The initial "Short Course" was complete by September 2005 at which point development on the rest of the track started, including three years of engineering and planning.
 Construction of the "Grand Prix Course" and all other configurations began in 2008 and was completed by year's end.
 After almost five years in development, the Driveway was fully complete.
 It was the first road course of its kind in the Austin area, the "Short Course" opening before Harris Hill Raceway in San Marcos.
-Early on, the track mostly held autocross and karting events.
-Over the years, the training program taught everyone from teenagers and first responders to professional racing drivers.

 Driveway Austin got its name after an incident with a city inspector, who visited the track while Dollahite and friends were running laps on the first layout of paved track.
 Dollahite fibbed that it was not a race track but merely a driveway to the existing 1954 home on the property.

 It served as a school but also a retreat for auto enthusiasts.
+Early on, the track mostly held autocross and karting events.
+Over the years, the training program taught everyone from teenagers and first responders to professional racing drivers.
 The track has been used for performance driving, manufacturer testing, and media sessions (including film and photography).

-Sebastian Vettel lapped the track while in Austin for the 2015 Formula 1 USGP.
-RADwood, a show highlighting 1980s and 90s cars, took place at the track in 2019 and 2020.
+Sebastian Vettel lapped the track while in Austin for the 2015 Formula 1 United States Grand Prix.
+RADwood, a show highlighting 1980s and '90s cars, took place at the track in 2019 and 2020.

 In 2019 when asked about the future of the Driveway, Dollahite expressed his gratitude in sharing the track with the community over the years, stated that the track has matured to have a life of its own, and mentioned his inevitable retirement.

 Driveway Austin closed in December 2021 after operating for 16 years.
 Dollahite sold the property to Oracle Corporation on December 28, 2021 in a deal with the City of Austin.
 Oracle purchased the land in exchange for permission to expand its campus to an additional 9 acre of city-owned land along Lady Bird Lake.
 Oracle will give the Driveway to the City of Austin who will add it to the surrounding parkland, likely remaining intact as a place for cycling and walking.